 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-Oxford has academic resources among the best in the world for Ancient History.
+Oxford has academic resources among the most extensive in the world for Ancient History.
 The Ioannou Centre for Classical and Byzantine Studies offers various facilities for graduate students including many workstations, PCs, printing and scanning facilities, a common room and a reading room.
 Seminar talks by visiting speakers and many other academic activities take place in the centre.
 It is also the base for the various research projects based in the faculty.

 The faculty is fortunate in having two world-class research libraries close at hand, the Bodleian and the Bodleian Art, Archaeology and Ancient World Libraries.
 The Art, Archaeology and Ancient World Library is an open-shelf lending library indispensable to anyone studying ancient history, archaeology and art; it is also extremely useful for those studying literature or philology.

 The University expects to be able to offer over 1,000 full or partial graduate scholarships across the collegiate University in 2024-25.
 You will be automatically considered for the majority of Oxford scholarships, if you fulfil the eligibility criteria and submit your graduate application by the relevant December or January deadline.
 Most scholarships are awarded on the basis of academic merit and/or potential.